 There are some obvious advantages of searching out and buying a used boat online.
 You can compare and contrast the base specs of several different boats at the same time, all from the comfort of your home.
-Since you are buying used, you will be able to get more boat for less money.
+Since you are buying a used boat, you will be getting more features for less money.
 But be wary; a boat is a big investment that requires careful inspection and consideration.
-Let’s take a look in more detail at the process of buying a used vessel online.
+Let’s take a look in more detail at the process of buying a used boat online.

-There are three main sources for buying used boats online:
+There are three main sources for buying a used boat online: